MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Get-MgBookingCurrency.md

 Get the properties of a bookingCurrency object that is available to a Microsoft Bookings business.
 Use the id property, which is the currency code, to specify the currency.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaBookingCurrency](/powershell/module/Microsoft.Graph.Beta.Bookings/Get-MgBetaBookingCurrency?view=graph-powershell-beta)

 ## SYNTAX